Measurement of the top-quark production cross-section and charge asymmetry at LHCb

 The uncertainty associated with the \texttt{ABCD} background estimation method receives contributions from several effects.
 The method assumes that the two discriminating variables are uncorrelated.
 To reduce possible correlations, the ratio $N_{C}/N_{A}$ in the region $\imu<0.9$ is calculated as a function of $\pt^{j_{\mu}}$, and used to weight both the \texttt{A} and \texttt{B} samples following the strategy of Ref.~\cite{LHCb-PAPER-2015-021}.
 The impact of this weighting is quantified by assessing the signal yield variations, with the difference assigned as the corresponding systematic uncertainty.
 In addition, the impact of the uncertainties on the correction coefficients is evaluated by varying each coefficient independently by $\pm10\%$.
 The resulting variation in the extracted signal yield is taken as its systematic uncertainty.

 The systematic uncertainty on the $\Z+\bjet$ background arises from the statistical uncertainty of the acceptance correction factor.
-The uncertainty of the $\W+\bjet$ background originates from the theoretical prediction of the NLO cross-section ratio $\sigma(\W+\bjet)/\sigma(\W +\jet)$.
+The uncertainty of the $\W+\bjet$ background originates from uncertainties in the theoretical prediction of the NLO cross-section ratio $\sigma(\W+\bjet)/\sigma(\W +\jet)$.
 The effect of PDF uncertainties is determined using the technique of Monte Carlo PDF replicas, while the scale uncertainty is obtained from the envelope of variations where both the factorization and renormalization scales are independently varied up and down by a factor of two, as well as from the variation of the strong-coupling constant $\alpha_s$~\cite{theoryerr}.

 Muon reconstruction uncertainties are derived from data-driven efficiency measurements using \Zmm events and applied to the simulated \tquark-quark samples.
 The jet reconstruction uncertainty is similarly evaluated using $\Z(\to\mu^{+}\mu^{-})+\jet$ control samples.
 The uncertainty from the selection efficiency accounts for the limited size of the simulated \tquark-quark samples.
 A 2\% uncertainty is assigned to the integrated luminosity, as determined in Ref.~\cite{lumi}.
+The results obtained separately for the two magnet polarities are compatible within statistical uncertainties, and no additional systematic uncertainty is assigned.

 The integrated production cross-sections for \tquark and \tquarkbar are measured using Eq.~\ref{eq:xsec} to be